nel349/FileCoinGPT/public/context.md

 urlContents - Contents inside the 'url'.
 This could be HTML, JSON, or any text. summary - short summary of the ENS name.

-This is an example of a JSON response:
+This is an example of our result:
 {
 	"address": "0x9584DD0D9bA9d81103020281B77EA23cAaC4e3A4",
 	"url": "https://app.ens.domains/nick.eth",